We will be closed Monday February 20th, 2023 in observance of President's Day.

 - If you are between the ages of 40 and 42, we advise you to consult with a reproductive specialist after two or three unsuccessful cycle attempts.

 - If you are between the ages of 43 and 44, we highly recommend that you seek a reproductive specialist’s advice before you begin the insemination process.
 Statistics suggest that by age 43, people have less than a 10% chance of conceiving with their own eggs, 90% of which are chromosomally abnormal at this point.
-While it is not impossible to conceive and carry to term at this age, medical evaluation would help you avoid wasting valuable fertile time.
+While it is not impossible to conceive and carry to term at this age, medical evaluation can help you avoid wasting valuable fertile time.

 - If you are 44 or older, we strongly suggest that you consider using a donor egg, as the odds of successful conception with your own eggs are now very low.
-Of the more than 4000 births reported to TSBC since 1982, 7 (less that 0.2%) were conceived by women over 44 using their own eggs and all but one of these women conceived in the first 3 cycle attempts.
-Women’s age-related decline in fertility is almost exclusively caused by aging in the egg follicles, not by aging of the uterus, so it is certainly possible to become pregnant and deliver a healthy baby with the help of an egg donor.
-From 2008-2017, 87% of live births to women 45+ were to TSBC recipients using donor eggs.
+Of the more than 4000 births reported to TSBC during the past 35 years, 8 (0.2%) have been to recipients 45+ who conceived with their own eggs.
+Of these 8, 7 conceived in the first three cycle attempts.
+Age-related decline in fertility is almost exclusively caused by aging in the egg follicles, not by aging of the uterus, so it is certainly possible to become pregnant and deliver a healthy baby with the help of an egg donor.

 Emotional and Psychological Support